Associate Professor, Business / Director, Hampton Roads Education Center, Bisk College of Business

-Dr. Denise V. Siegfeldt is the Hampton Roads Site Director/ Associate Professor of Management for Florida Tech.
-She works for the Department of Extended Studies.
+Dr. Denise V. Siegfeldt is an Associate Professor, Business and the Director, Hampton Roads Education Center for Florida Tech.
+Her position falls beneath the Nathan M. Bisk College of Business and the Hampton Roads Education Center is one of the 11 off-campus locations, including Virtual (Online).
 Prior to this position, she served as the Director of Continuing and Professional Education for Thomas Nelson Community College, Workforce Development in Hampton, Virginia.
 Her responsibilities included establishing partnerships and hosting agreements, developing new programs, seeking new state and national certifications to offer, and developing grant proposals for funding.

 Denise was formerly LARSS Program Director/ P.I. at NASA Langley Research Center.
 She managed the national recruitment of students, screening of applications and placement of up to 160 college students each year in paid internships with NASA Researchers through a NASA Langley Research Center/ Hampton University Cooperative Agreement.
 The program achieved national recognition under her management in a 2005 “Wall Street Journal” article on “America’s A-Plus Internships.”
 She also served as Center Director for the NASA Undergraduate Student Research Program.
 She was successfully awarded over $2,313,015 in NASA funding and external sponsorships while at the Center.

 Denise has presented at national and international conferences and at colleges and universities across the nation.
 She has published conference proceedings and articles and has served as a peer reviewer/ panel member for formal proposals submitted to NASA Headquarters and to the National Science Foundation.
 She recently co-authored a paper with Dr. Kelwyn D’Souza and Alexis Hollinshead that is entitled “A Conceptual Analysis of Cognitive Distraction for Transit Bus Drivers.”
-The paper will be published in Management and Production Engineering Review, Vol. 4, No. 1, in March 2013.
-She is a member of the Allied Academies and serves on the Editorial Board for their Journal of Organizational Culture, Communications and Conflict.
+The paper was published in Management and Production Engineering Review, Vol. 4, No. 1, in March 2013.
+She was a member of the Allied Academies and served on the Editorial Board for the Journal of Organizational Culture, Communications and Conflict.
+She currently services on the Editorial Review Board for the Global Journal of Business Pedagogy, the Global Journal of Business Disciplines and the Global Journal of Management and Marketing.

 A life-long resident of Hampton, Virginia, Denise holds a Ph.D. in Urban Services with a Concentration in Management and an emphasis in Organizational Development from the School of Business and Public Administration at Old Dominion University.
 She achieved the Certified Program Planner designation from the Learning Resources Network (LERN Organization) in February 2008.
 She is a Certified Distance Learning Instructor for the Virginia Community College System.
 She enjoys grant writing and action research.